 Rediscovering the Past

-The St. Augustine Lighthouse & Maritime Museum is also home to the Lighthouse Archaeological Maritime Program (LAMP).
+The St. Augustine Lighthouse & Maritime Museum is also home to the Lighthouse Archeological Maritime Program (LAMP).
 This program seeks to discover and preserve ocean archeology in order to better understand Florida's role in early navigation and exploration.
-LAMP encourages participation in history through education, and seeks to maintain St. Augustine's heritage as the nation's oldest port.The site was added to the National Register of Historic Places in 1981.
+LAMP encourages participation in history through education and seeks to maintain St. Augustine's heritage as the nation's oldest port.